xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

 Supported Navigation Constants
 Use toggle_user_event() with any of the following:
-- SINGLE_CLICK → Next screen or option
+- ACTION_NEXT → Next screen or option
-- LONG_PRESS → Enter/select
+- ACTION_SELECT → Enter/select
+Additionally, when viewing a stats screen (e.g., CPU), pressing ACTION_SELECT again will act as a shortcut to exit directly back to the selection menu — no need for multiple double-clicks.
-- DOUBLE_CLICK → Go back
+- ACTION_BACK → Go back

 ## 📜 License